U.S. agency criticizes Hong Kong air carrier quarantine rules

 It said FedEx had temporarily relocated its Hong Kong-based crews to San Francisco “in order to maintain the viability of critical operations in its intra-Asia network.”

-In a previously unreported Feb.
-26 letter, USDOT urged Hong Kong authorities “to restore the level playing field in the U.S.-Hong Kong market; otherwise, the department may have no choice but to consider regulatory action.”

-Reporting by David Shepardson; additional reporting by Farah Master in Hong Kong; Editing by Ana Nicolaci da Costa and David Gregorio
+Reporting by David Shepardson; additional reporting by Farah Master in Hong Kong; Editing by Ana Nicolaci da Costa, David Gregorio, Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.